m-Py/cower/README.md

 significant difference in independent correlations. `cower` is used to conduct such power analyses.

-## Types of power analysis that supported
+## Types of power analysis

-- "post-hoc" - determine the power for two given correlation coefficients and given sample size
+- "Post-hoc" power analysis - determine the power for two given correlation coefficients and given sample size
-- "a priori" - specify a desired power and two correlation coefficients to determine the required sample size
+- "A priori" power analysis - specify a desired power and two correlation coefficients to determine the required sample size

 ## Installation